inprodiwebstudio/inprodi-ui/README.md

 ## Packages
 - [@inprodi/core](https://github.com/inprodiwebstudio/inprodi-ui/tree/main/packages/inprodi-core): ui library boosted by [mantine](https://mantine.dev/)
 ## Monorepo
-To archive the follow aproach @inprodi/core, @inprodi/icons, @inprodi/dropzone, etc. We need to decied the monorepo system.
+To archive the following aproach @inprodi/core, @inprodi/icons, @inprodi/dropzone, etc. We need to decide the monorepo system.
 ### What is a monorepo?
 A monorepo is a version-controlled code repository that holds many projects.
 While these projects may be related, they are often logically independent and run by different teams...
 To know more about monorepo [visit](https://semaphoreci.com/blog/what-is-monorepo).